XYUnknown/xyunknown.github.io/index.md

 show_tile: false
 ---

 Greetings, it is quite unexpected for me that you visit this personal page.
 This is X.Y.
 A pair of representation of unknown numbers in mathematics but a proven exsiting creature.
 A pair of chromosomes indicating the biological male gender but actually a female.
-This creature Likes eating sweets, reading, watching anime and drawing (but being bad at drawing).
-Currently she locates at Edinburgh and doing research in computers.
-Maybe you have already might this creature or will meet this creature at somewhere on the earth.
+I like eating sweets, reading, watching anime and drawing (but being bad at drawing).
+Currently I locate at Edinburgh and doing research in computers.
+Maybe you have already met me or will meet me at somewhere on the earth in the future.
 Have a nice day ^w^